Deadline: 30 April 2022

 - The assessment of your application will be based on the information in your on-line application for admission.
 Selectors will be looking at your degree results and also at academic references, personal statement, research proposal and other relevant information.

 Scholarship Application Deadline

-- In order to be considered for this studentship, you are also required to apply for the research degree by the same deadline.
+- In order to be considered for this studentship, you are also required to apply for the research degree by 23:59 (GMT) on 18 April 2022.